Pakistani Americans: Physicians

 An increasing number of Pakistani Americans work in the medical field.
 The Association of Physicians of Pakistani Descent of North America, APPNA, has been meeting in various locations across the United States for the past 30 years.
-There are more than 17,000 doctors practicing medicine in America who are of Pakistani descent.
+As of 2022, there were more than 20,000 doctors practicing medicine in America who are of Pakistani descent.
 Pakistan is the fourth highest source of IMG doctors in the U.S. and they are chiefly concentrated in New York, California, Florida, New Jersey and Illinois.
 Pakistan is also the fourth highest source of foreign dentists licensed in the United States.
 US congressmen and congresswomen have lauded the contributions of Pakistani medical professionals to the country's healthcare system.